RoonLabs/node-roon-api/README.md

 The big exception in functionality is discovery.
 Roon's discovery protocol uses UDP networking packets, and the web browsers don't have access to that.
-To get around this, instead of using `RoonApi:start_discovery()`, you can use `RoonApi::connect(host, [port], [close_cb])`.
-You will have to pass the IP address or hostname of your Roon Core to this method, and optionally you can pass port number and/or a callback to call upon disconnection (for retrying the connection).
+To get around this, instead of using `RoonApi:start_discovery()`, you can use `RoonApi::ws_connect({ host, port, [onclose] })`.
+You will have to pass the IP address or hostname, plus the websocket port of your Roon Core to this method, and optionally you can pass a callback to call upon disconnection (for retrying the connection).
 Unfortunately, this means your web app will probably need an input for the IP address of the Roon Core.

 The best way to use this API is to use [browserify](http://browserify.org/) + [partialify](https://github.com/bclinkinbeard/partialify) to combine your